Intel CEO Bob Swan to Step Down, Replaced by VMware CEO Pat Gelsinger

 Intel CEO Bob Swan is stepping down from his position, effective February 15, and will be replaced by VMware CEO Pat Gelsinger.
-Gelsinger will also join Intel's Board of Directors.
-Intel's press release also states that "the company has made strong progress on its 7nm process technology and will provide an update on its Jan.
-21 earnings call."
+Gelsinger will also join Intel's Board of Directors and has penned a memo to Intel's employees.

 We spoke with Bob Swan last week about the company's plan for the future.
-Intel has historically been led by engineers, and Swan has been dogged by criticism in the investment community because of his roots on the financial side of the industry - he served as Intel's Chief Financial Officer before taking the helm as CEO in January 2019.
+Engineers have historically led Intel, and Swan has been dogged by criticism in the investment community because of his roots on the industry's financial side - he served as Intel's Chief Financial Officer before taking the helm as CEO in January 2019.

 Swan served as an interim CEO for seven months as Intel conducted an extended CEO search to replace the ousted Brian Krzanich.
 Famously, Swan reluctantly took the Intel CEO role after several months of remarking that he didn't want the job.

-Swan's lack of technical acumen was thrown in stark relief as Intel struggled with problems with its 7nm node, leading the company to announce that it would turn to outsourcing portions of its core logic components, a first for a company that built its empire on the strength of its manufacturing operations.
-The worsening state of Intel's future node manufacturing recently led activist hedge fund Third Point, which reportedly owns a $1 billion stake in Intel, to ask the company to explore "strategic alternatives," like spinning off its fabs and/or divesting itself of unsuccessful acquisitions.
+Swan's lack of technical acumen was thrown in stark relief as Intel struggled with problems with its 7nm node.
+The delay lead the company to announce that it would turn to outsourcing portions of its core logic components, a first for a company that built its empire on the strength of its manufacturing operations.
+The worsening state of Intel's future node manufacturing recently led activist hedge fund Third Point to ask the company to explore "strategic alternatives," like spinning off its fabs and/or divesting itself of unsuccessful acquisitions.

 "I am thrilled to rejoin and lead Intel forward at this important time for the company, our industry and our nation," said Gelsinger.
 "Having begun my career at Intel and learned at the feet of Grove, Noyce and Moore, it's my privilege and honor to return in this leadership capacity.
 I have tremendous regard for the company's rich history and powerful technologies that have created the world's digital infrastructure.
 I believe Intel has significant potential to continue to reshape the future of technology and look forward to working with the incredibly talented global Intel team to accelerate innovation and create value for our customers and shareholders."